• Skip to primary navigation

 Instructions

-• Make blueberry mustard by combining 1 tablespoon thawed wild blueberries, 1 teaspoon dijon mustard, and ¼ teaspoon chia seeds.
+• Make blueberry mustard by combining 1 Tablespoon thawed wild blueberries, 1 teaspoon dijon mustard, and ¼ teaspoon chia seeds.
 Set aside to thicken.

-• Make sandwiches by placing 2 slices brie, 2 oz turkey on top of one slice of bread, place second slice of bread on top.
+• Make sandwiches by placing 2 slices brie, 2 ounces turkey on top of one slice of bread, place second slice of bread on top.
 Add butter or cooking spray to a small saucepan, and heat over medium heat.
 Grill sandwich in small saucepan until cheese is melted, about 3-4 minutes on each side.

 • Remove sandwich from saucepan and place on serving plate.
 Remove top slice of bread, and set on the side.
 Spoon wild blueberry mustard on top of turkey and cheese, then add a handful of arugula to sandwich.
 Replace top slice of bread.
 Eat immediately.
 Pair with chips &/or salad.